benfrick/docs-portfolio/src/doc/commerce/customization/builder-reference.md

 ### Build Data

-The Builder returns a `buildData` object (also referred to as Build Data), which describes the current state of the with sizing information, style/color, current product question/answer pairs, and more.
+The Builder returns a `buildData` object (also referred to as Build Data), which describes the current state of the build with sizing information, style/color, current product question/answer pairs, and more.

 Here is a [sample buildData object](/doc/commerce/customization/buildDataExample.html).